ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR007-dependency-injection.md

 ## Context

-An object oriented dependency injection (DI) container isn't particularly well suited to FP code.
-Going without the .NET DI container, we have to manage dependencies in another way.
-When needed, dependencies are explicitly passed around and functions partially evaluated.
+The .NET dependency injection (DI) container isn't well suited to core's FP approach.
+But core still has outer layer dependencies, so we have to inject those in another way.

-Our source of dependencies is the `AppEnv` type.

-As with the .NET DI container, `AppEnv` supports dependency lifetime:
+Core operates within an application environment (here application refers to core, not the application as a whole) which provides controlled access to the world outside code.
+As with the .NET DI container, the environment supports lifetimes transparent to the application:

 - Singleton.
-Everytime we the dependency, we get back the same instance.
+Everytime we request the dependency, we get back the same instance.
-  Singletons should generally be avoided, even for such things as `ISystemClock`, as switching it out in one test can affect other tests running in parallel.
+  Singletons should be avoided, even for `IClock`, as switching out the clock in one test can affect other tests running in parallel.
 - Request.
-Within the scope of a single request, an instance of the `AppEnv`, we get back the same dependency instance.
-To achieve this, we make use of F#'s lazy evaluation.
+Within the scope of a single request, an instance of the environment, we get back the same dependency instance.
 - Transient.
 Everytime we request the dependency, we get back a new instance.
-  The implementation is identical to that of the request lifetime, except without the lazy part.

-The AppEnv approach used is an adapted version of `di.fsx`.
+The environment approach is an adapted version of `di.fsx`.

-The idea is to instantiate `AppEnv`, a type which implements `IAppEnv`, whose members return the dependencies. `IAppEnv` and interfaces are defined in the application layer and implemented by `AppEnv` in the infrastructure layer.
+The idea is to instantiate `AppEnv` in web or the integration tests.
+Its members then provide access to the world outside core. `AppEnv` implements `IAppEnv` whose interfaces are defined in the application layer and implemented by infrastructure and web layers.

-Then in web, also part of infrastructure, the `AppEnv` instance is initialized.
-By design, we don't pass it down the call stack as that makes dependencies implicit.
-Instead in web (inside controller actions), we extract relevant dependencies fro the `AppEnv` instance and pass explicitly pass those into request handlers (the `runAsync` functions).
+We pass down the `AppEnv` instance through the call stack, even though it makes it less transparent which parts of the environment request handlers are accessing.
+It's still easy to discover, though, by searching for "env." without a handler.

-We don't inject the .NET DI container into `AppEnv`.
-Rather, if a dependency requires a type held by the .NET DI, such as the database connection string or `IOptions<SomeType>` configuration data, web extract these types from the .NET DI container and passes those into `AppEnv`.
+The .NET DI container isn't injected into `AppEnv`.
+Rather, if a dependency requires a type held by the .NET DI, such as the database connection string or generally `IOptions<SomeType>` configuration data, web extract these types from the .NET DI container and passes those into `AppEnv`.

 In some cases, the implementation of an interface is host specific, e.g., determining the identity of the current user.
 The challenge then becomes how to